 Overalls – Overalls or coveralls are designed to protect your clothes as well as your skin.
-For instance, if you’re working with insulation, you’ll want to wear coveralls to stop the fibers irritating your skin.
+For instance, if you’re working with insulation, you’ll want to wear coveralls to stop the fibers from irritating your skin.

-Another great thing about overalls is the fact that they keep all lose articles hidden out of the way.
+Another great thing about overalls is the fact that they keep all loose articles hidden out of the way.
 This is important because you do not want to get hoodie strings or long sleeves caught in blades or spinning implements.

 Keep things clean – To avoid trips or spills, make sure to keep your work area clean and organized.
 If you’ve got tools plugged in, try not to drag cables across walkways.

 Always unplug tools when you’re done with them to avoid accidentally tripping or turning them on.

 Have a spotter – This is important when you’re working at heights.
 If you’re going up a ladder or on a roof, make sure someone is around to hold your ladder or spot your falls.

 While we’re talking about working at heights, make sure you set up your ladders safely.
 Always place them on flat surfaces and make sure stops and latches are in place.

 One of the best things about DIY is the fact that it challenges you.
 You get the satisfaction of completing a challenging project and the benefit of a snazzy new bit of furniture.